 One of the key components of the Muslim woman’s wardrobe is the hijab.
 The headscarf is traditionally worn by Muslim women in front of men and people of other faiths, although the rules around the wearing of the hijab vary between different denominations.

 Although items like the hijab are all part of the Muslim faith, this does not need to mean that Muslim women should be restricted in terms of the styles and designs they can wear.
-Dressing conservatively can be a challenge for Muslims who also love fashion, which is why the recent increase in fashion ranges which cater for women of different faiths is proving to be a step in the right direction.
+Dressing conservatively can be a challenge for Muslims who also love fashion, which i\s why the recent increase in fashion ranges which cater for women of different faiths is proving to be a step in the right direction.
+Hijabs are no more restricting the Muslim women in terms of the styles and designs to flaunt.

 Ramadan And Eid